ray-di/Ray.AuraSqlModule/ANNOTATION_TO_ATTRIBUTE.md

 1. Replace `/** @AnnotationName */` with `#[AnnotationName]`
-2. Move attributes from docblocks to the line before the method/property/class
-3. For parameter annotations, place the attribute before the parameter type
+2. Move attributes from docblocks to the line before the method/property/class +3.
+For parameter annotations, place the attribute before the parameter declaration
 4. Ensure all necessary `use` statements are present

 ## Need Help?